virtuallynathan/gosnmp_virtuallynathan/README.md

 Louca for starting the project.
 Thanks also to the following who have
 contributed:

-* Chris Dance (@codedance) - Fixes, and SNMP Walk functionality and examples
+* Chris Dance (@codedance) - Fixes, SNMP Walk functionality and examples, Retry Support
 * Sonia Hamilton (@soniah) - Many fixes and changes
 * Jacob Dubinsky (@jdubinsky) - All of GetNext and GetBulk
 * Jon Auer (@jda) - Data truncation fix